forge-55/bunkeros/docs/reference/about.md

 BunkerOS is fundamentally a configuration layer rather than a standalone Linux distribution:

 **What this means:**
-- BunkerOS runs on top of vanilla Arch Linux or Arch-based distributions
+- BunkerOS runs on top of minimal Arch Linux installations
-- Users install their preferred base system first
+- Users install Arch Linux first (via archinstall or manual installation)
 - BunkerOS adds a curated Sway environment and productivity tools
 - Standard Arch package management and workflows remain unchanged
 - All configurations are transparent and user-auditable

 **Why this approach:**
 - **Respects Arch philosophy** - Users understand their base system
-- **Maximum flexibility** - Works on various Arch-based distributions
+- **Maximum flexibility** - Works on minimal Arch Linux installations
 - **Transparent changes** - All configs symlinked from git repo
 - **Easy maintenance** - Standard Arch tools for updates and troubleshooting
 - **Reversible** - Simple to modify or remove BunkerOS configurations